 Students on stage in the Triffo are photographed in mid-dance.

-Graduating Theatre Arts students took to the stage one last time to perform a cabaret project in celebration of their hard work.
+Graduating Theatre Arts students take to the stage one last time to perform a cabaret project in celebration of their hard work.
 The performance was also a way to give back with cash and food donations for the SAMU Food Pantry (@briannejang of @bb_collective photo).

 Images of everyday items re posted on a wall, with informational blurbs.